E. Z. Money: World Championship Wrestling (2001)

 After ECW declared bankruptcy, Broyles soon started working for World Championship Wrestling.
 He made his debut for WCW on the March 7 episode of Thunder as Jason B, where he and Scotty O lost to 3 Count (Shannon Moore and Evan Karagias) in the quarterfinals of a tournament to determine the promotion's first Cruiserweight Tag Team Champions.
 The following week on Thunder, Broyles was renamed to Jason Jett and defeated Alex Wright.
 On March 18 at WCW's final pay-per-view Greed, Jett defeated Kwee Wee.
 The following night on Nitro, Jett defeated Disqo.
 On the March 21 episode of Thunder, Jett defeated fellow ECW alumnus Cash in the latter's debut for WCW.

 World Wrestling Federation (2001–2002)

 Broyles remained with WCW until it was purchased by the World Wrestling Federation in late March.
 After his contract was picked up by the WWF, he was sent to the Heartland Wrestling Association, one of their development territories.
 While in the HWA, Broyles won the promotion's Heavyweight Championship twice before being released from his contract in July 2002.

-Independent circuit (2002–2003, 2007–2015)
+Total Nonstop Action Wrestling and Ring of Honor (2002–2003)

 After being released from his WWF contract, Broyles made a few appearances in Total Nonstop Action Wrestling, Ring of Honor and the Frontier Wrestling Alliance under his E. Z. Money ring name before retiring in 2003.
 After retiring, he began working as a tailor for wrestlers, designing attire such as boots and trunks.